t-ginnis/SIGMA_docs/docs/source/tutorials.rst

 Other values of the UMAP function are ``n_components=2`` and ``metric='euclidian'`` - these should not need to be altered.

-The results of the projection can be visualised:
+The latent space is now stored in the ``latent`` variable.

 Projection with an Autoencoder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dimensionality reduction can also be performed using an autoencoder, which uses neural networks to reduce the dimensionality of the dataset.
+This method involves many more parameters which the user can control, and may take longer to run than the UMAP projection.

 The autoencoder is setup with the following cell: